rstebbing/bspline-regression/README.md

 For example, the data points (red) above are approximated by a uniform cubic B-spline (blue) with 14 control points (black).

 The primary purpose of this repository is to provide a general B-spline solver which is easy to use, has minimal dependencies, but is still performant.
-The secondary purpose is to provide a starting point for people learning about B-splines, sparse non-linear least squares optimisation, and the Levenberg-Marquardt algorithm in particular.
+The secondary purpose is to provide a starting point for people learning about B-splines, sparse non-linear least squares optimisation, and the damped Newton and Levenberg-Marquardt algorithms in particular.

 Author: Richard Stebbing